Off-Nominal/artemis-history/missions/artemis-2.md

 | Mission Specialist 1 | Christina Koch | NASA |
 | Mission Specialist 2 | Jeremy Hansen | CSA |

-### Notable Firsts
-- Jeremy Hansen will be the first non-American on a lunar mission
-- Christina Koch set the record for longest single spaceflight by a woman (328 days on ISS, 2019-2020)
-- Victor Glover was the first Black astronaut on a long-duration ISS mission

 ## Mission Profile

 - First crewed flight of SLS and Orion
 - Approximately 10-day mission
-- Lunar flyby trajectory (not entering lunar orbit)
+- Lunar flyby trajectory
-- Tests all Orion life support and crew systems in deep space environment
+- Tests all crew systems in deep space
-- Will not dock with Gateway or land on the Moon
+- Will not dock with Gateway or land on Moon

 ## Target Launch
-Late 2024 (pending heat shield investigation outcome)
+September 2025